dafny-lang/dafny/docs/DafnyRef/Programs.md

 a file that will be included in the Dafny source.
 These included files also obey the ``Dafny`` grammar.
-Dafny parses and processes the transitive closure of the original source files and all the included files, and will invoke the verifier on the included files unless the option `--verify-scope=RootSources` option is specified and they have not been listed explicitly as command line arguments.
+Dafny parses and processes the transitive closure of the original source files and all the included files, and will not invoke the verifier on the included files by default.
+This behavior can be changed using the `--verify-scope` option.

 The file name may be a path using the customary `/`, `.`, and `..` punctuation.
 The interpretation of the name (e.g., case-sensitivity) will depend on the